Chart Color Schemes

 The level of general health in Northmead is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Northmead exhibits above-average health outcomes according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are low among the general population but higher than the national average among older, at-risk cohorts.
+Northmead shows better-than-average health outcomes according to AreaSearch's assessment using mortality rates and chronic condition prevalence data.
+The prevalence of common health conditions among the general population is low but higher than the national average for older, at-risk cohorts.

-Approximately 54% of Northmead's total population (~6,956 people) has private health cover, compared to 59.9% across Greater Sydney.
-The most common medical conditions in the area are arthritis and asthma, affecting 7.6 and 7.1% of residents respectively.
-72.0% of Northmead residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Approximately 54% (~6,956 people) have private health cover, compared to 59.9% across Greater Sydney.
+The most prevalent medical conditions are arthritis and asthma, affecting 7.6% and 7.1% of residents respectively.
+72.0% of residents report no medical ailments, compared to 74.6% in Greater Sydney.
 Working-age residents have low chronic condition prevalence.
-The area has 19.6% of residents aged 65 and over (2,525 people), which is higher than the 15.4% in Greater Sydney but ranks lower nationally than the broader population.
+As of June 2021, 20.3% (2,615 people) are aged 65 and over, higher than the 15.4% in Greater Sydney but lower nationally compared to the broader population.

 Frequently Asked Questions - Health